cjkook/cjko-emporium/README.md

 # cjko-emporium
-an e-commerce site to host various items I, personally, have for sale.
+an e-commerce site to host various items I have for sale.

 # Technology
 - Firebase